 For now I’m just scoping for demand and will decide later whether to pursue this avenue or not.
 I think the price would be around 40€ for a t-shirt, caps for 10€ and bandana 20€.
 Jerseys should be significantly more expensive, but more on those later.
 Shipping globally can be arranged.
 Payment by PayPal.

 Cycling is one of those hobbies where there is really no limit to the amount of money you can spend on it.
 There will always be upgrades as companies are continuously developing enticing new products.
 Falling into the trap of new and improved, but short lived standards will force you into a vicious upgrade cycle.
-On the other hand if you have the will power there are ways to get started and continue your hobby without selling a kidney or robbing a bank.
+On the other hand if you have the will power there are ways to get started and even continue your hobby without selling a kidney or robbing a bank.
 In addition to no-name products other cheap skate tactics include buying second hand and trading up.
 Most important strategy is separating wheat from the chaff ie. recognizing industry trends that have actual longetivity.

 There is something really quintessentially scandinavian about spending the mid-summer solstice hidden as far in the woods as possible.
 To make the transition from office drone to a child of the nature more tangible I made part of the trip by bike.
 Shortcuts through gritty gravel roads and riding in the rain have a wonderful cleansing effect on your soul.
 When you finally warm up your toes in the sauna you feel like a born again man.